jellekralt/angular-drag-scroll/README.md

 angular.module('MyApp', ['ng-drag-scroll']);
 ```

-* Add an attribute set to true to an element with a scrollbar to make the content scrollable, setting the attribute to false will prevent drag to scroll behaviour.
+* Add an attribute to an element with a scrollbar to make the content scrollable.
+You can use the drag-scroll attribute value to switch the scrolling on/off.
+The value can be a variable or an expression.
-The attribute value can be set to a scope varibale to easily toggle between enabled and disabled.

 ```html
 <div drag-scroll="true">